SwanCrest/swan-crest-hoa/docs/ccnr.md

 Lots 1 and 11 shall be subject to an easement for installation, repair, replacement and operation of entry monumentation and landscaping, which is legally described in Exhibit B. The Association shall be responsible for maintenance, operation and repair of the entry monumentation and landscaping and may assess the Lot Owners for payment of expenses relating thereto.

 ## Section 2.4 Restrictive Areas.
-No clearing of vegetation is permitted within the Restrictive Areas except for installation and maintenance of drainfields and cleaning and removal of existing debris piles.
+No clearing of vegetation is permitted within the Restrictive Areas except for installation and maintenance of drain fields and cleaning and removal of existing debris piles.
 The owners of the Restrictive Areas shall be the Owners of the underlying fee of the respective abutting Lots, as indicated by the dotted lines, as shown on the face of the Plat.
 Each Owner shall be responsible for maintenance of the Restrictive Area associated with their respective Lot.

 ## Section 2.5 Limited Access.
 There shall be no direct vehicular ingress or egress directly onto 238th Avenue N.E. from Lots 1 and 11.